• Skip to primary navigation

 Corned beef is rather salty, that is one consideration for picking a wine with corned beef dinners.
 Boiled cabbage also has strong flavors to contend with picking a wine pairing; and you are likely to be spreading some mustard on the corned beef.

-I perused a number of articles about pairing wine with corned beef and cabbage, and yielded a dozen plus possible types of wine to try.
+I perused a number of articles about wine pairing with corned beef and cabbage, and yielded a dozen plus possible types of wine to try.
 Time to start experimenting!

 White or red wine with corned beef?